SAST — South Africa Standard Time

 When does SAST change?

-Does SAST have daylight saving time?
+Does SAST have a daylight saving version?

 Which countries use South Africa Standard Time?